Open-Quiz/api/README.md

     DATABASE_URL="postgresql://prisma:prisma@localhost:5433/tests"
     ```

+### Integration Tests

 The tests are written using [Vitest](https://vitest.dev/).
 You'll notice that they are run with the `--threads false` flag.
-This is to prevent test suites from being run concurrently and multiple instances of the API each trying to bind to the same port.
+This is to prevent test suites from being run concurrently and attempting to access the `prisma` instant at the same time.

-### Unit Tests

-The unit tests are located throughout the `src` folder and test the api by mocking the return values from `prisma`.
-This is ideal for testing non-database specific logic such as validation, etc.

-You can run these tests using `yarn test:unit`.
-To change the port the API uses refer to the example [.env.test](#prerequisites) file.

-### Integration Tests

-Integration tests are located in `tests/integration` and work by running a test PostgreSQL database in a docker container which is stopped after the tests have run.
-This means we don't need to mock `prisma`, allowing us to simulate real requests.
+We use integration tests by running a test PostgreSQL database in a docker container which is stopped after the tests have run.
+This means we don't need to mock `prisma`, allowing us to simulate real requests and their responses.

-You can run them using `yarn test:integration`.
+The tests can be run using `yarn test`.

 > **Note**
 > The [`wait-for-it.sh`](https://github.com/vishnubob/wait-for-it) script is necessary to ensure that the tests don't start until PostgreSQL is ready to accept connections.

 ### Test Coverage

-You can run all the tests in order to determine the test coverage with `yarn test:coverage`.
-This runs both the integration tests and the unit tests together.
+You can run all the tests with coverage using `yarn test:coverage`.